 When you book a course with us, or when your employer books you onto a course with us, this information is stored in a record under your name in AccessPlanIt, our Learning Management System (LMS).
 This record holds your name, your email address, a mobile number if you have given it to us.
 It also lists the courses that you have attended with us and whether you attended the course.

 Under your training record, we may also store further personal information about you such as your dietary requirements and any physical requirements you may have if you are attending a classroom course.
 This information is only used to manage your training with us to ensure your day goes smoothly (for example, your dietary requirements will be used when ordering your lunch).

 We automatically record all telephone conversations, which are used for internal training purposes only to improve our service to you.
 These conversations are not saved under each individual’s record and are removed from our system each month.

 If you have opted in to email marketing communications, your information is added to our email marketing software.
 Our email marketing software holds your name and your email address.
 It also keeps track of what emails you have opened and the links that you have clicked.
 Each email has a link at the bottom to manage your preferences and unsubscribe, so you can change your details or opt out at any time.

-We may automatically collect information anonymously when you browser our website through Google Analytics.
+We may automatically collect information anonymously when you browse our website through Google Analytics.
 This is used to improve our website to provide a better service to you.